sarthak-pokharel/unheardwhispers/README.md

 # Clone the repository (or download and extract the ZIP)
 git clone https://github.com/sarthak-pokharel/unheardwhispers.git
 cd unheardwhispers

+# For Windows users: Run Command Prompt or PowerShell as Administrator
+# For macOS/Linux: You may need to use sudo for system-wide installations

 # Run the setup script
 python setup.py